Forensic Genealogists Love Missing Heirs

 Well-Intentioned But Wrong

 The attorney that contacted me recently sent me all the work they and their paralegal had pulled together.
 Starting with the death certificate and the will it became obvious very quickly that the attorney and the paralegal had gone down the wrong path.
 Are they going to remove those charges from their client’s bill?
 Likely they will not remove these charges.
 The amount the attorney will charge the client will be more than the forensic genealogist’s bill to the estate.
+To save your clients time and money in the future, contact me.
+I am trained in the genealogical field, specifically in the forensic field.
+I have worked as a forensic genealogist for more than 16 years.

 Services